baizman-design/baizman-design-mu/README.md

 ### auto-login

 An "Autologin" link is added to the WordPress login screen right after "Lost your password?"
-To set the account to automatically log into, add the following section and key/value pair to `.baizman-design-mu.ini`:
+To set the account to automatically log into, add the following section and key/value pairs to `.baizman-design-mu.ini`:

 ```
 [autologin]